This glossary is partly extracted from the glossary of SeisComP.

 Additional or modified magnitudes can be computed by providing plugins.

 - magnitude, local (ML)¶

 with A0 as amplitude of a reference event.
 For the reference event ML = 0 the formula can be rewritten to

-with Δ being the distance of the station to the earthquake location.
+with being the distance of the station to the earthquake location.
 ML is a magnitude scale for recordings of earthquakes smaller than ML 7 at regional stations.
 It is usually a measure of the regional-distance S-wave on horizontal component records.
 The original formula is only valid for records from a Wood-Anderson torsion seismometer with a natural period of 0.8 s and shallow earthquakes in California.
 Therefore calibration functions for other regions and wider depth ranges are necessary.
 A Wood-Anderson torsion seismometer is simulated when measuring amplitudes.

 In SeisComP a modified local magnitude MLv is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.

-- Amplitude unit in SeisComP: millimeter (mm)
+Amplitude unit in SeisComP: millimeter (mm)

-- magnitude, local vertical (MLv)
+- magnitude, local custom (MLc)¶

 Amplitude unit in SeisComP: millimeter (mm)

 - magnitude, local horizontal (MLh)¶

 Amplitude unit in SeisComP: millimeter (mm)

 - magnitude, local GNS/GEONET (MLr)¶

 Local magnitude calculated from MLv amplitudes based on GNS/GEONET specifications for New Zealand.